Main content

 1 min read

-Get to the bottom of what's going with redness in your skin.
-Rosacea is one of the most common skin complaints seen by dermatologists, but 80% of those exhibiting its clinical signs don’t know the name for what they’re experiencing!
+Affecting at least 5% of the world’s population1, rosacea is one of the most common skin complaints seen by dermatologists.
+However, when people experience clinical signs of redness, flushing, and discomfort, many don’t know the name for what they’re experiencing.

 GIRL WITH ROSACEA